byronwall/excel-vba-book/book/01.5 excel object model/00 overview.md

 Add links to other sections of the book with this overview.

 * Application

 * Workbooks -> Workbook
     * Worksheets -> Worksheet
     * Range -> Range
         * Formula
         * Value
         * Address
-        * [fomratting things]
+        * [formatting things]
     * Cells -> Range
     * ChartObjects -> ChartObject
         * Chart
             * Series
-            * SeriesFormula
             * Axes -> Axis
             * ChartArea
             * PlotArea
     * Shapes -> Shape
     * Names -> Name
     * RefersToRange -> Range

 The object model is much easier to work through when declaring variables correctly.
 There are a handful of spots (especially with arrays/collections) where the returned object is not helped by Intellisense.

 Most objects have a `Name` and `Value` which typically return what you expect.